IainStevenson/docker.multi.service.reverse.proxy/readme.md

 	* (using Identity Server 4) allowing social identities and role based access
 * A secure front-end/back-end `API` service
 	* WebApi with REST methods
+	* Supporting If-* headers as appropriate for concurrency control
+	* Supporting HATEOS
 * A secure back-end common persistence server
 	* using `MongoDB` with a common database and separate collections for each service
-	* its not a hard reconfigure to keep separate databases
+	* The ability to reconfigure to keep separate databases
 	* Data at rest is not yet encrypted

 # Security

 From a security perspective the primary objectives are;

-* Avoid having to use `localhost` and multiple ports as part of the domain host.
- 	* `localhost` used in multi-service container configurations is worse than meaningless, suddenly it becomes a blocker.
- 	* But without a certificate that supports `localhost` in development .NET services blow up on startup.
 * To have a dedicated authentication and authorization domain
 * Implement FULL SSL for encryption in motion.
  	* implementation for all services in all environments.
- 	* Implement encryption at rest as can be achieved with MongoDB
+ 	* Implement encryption at rest as can be achieved with community edition MongoDB
+* Avoid having to use `localhost` and multiple ports as part of the domain host.
+ 	* `localhost` used in multi-service container configurations is worse than meaningless, relies on ports, then suddenly it becomes a blocker especially with respect to IdentityServer.
+ 	* Avoiding the issue that without a certificate that supports `localhost` in development .NET services blow up on startup.

 ## Opinion

-If you are asking WHY, then lets just say its long been my opinion, and objective, that you could and therefore should.
-This solution is working out the how that can be done in all environments.
+If you are asking WHY, then lets just say its long been my opinion, and objective, that you could, and therefore should have your setup the same in all environments.
+This solution is working out the how that can be done.

 # Networking